 When it comes to child custody decisions, no parent gets preference over the other.
 This means that children can end up with their father as much as they can with their mother.
 The decision is based on the child's best interests, including each parent's relationship with their children.

 Parenting Time and Parenting Agreements

-Most parents don’t get sole custody of their children post-divorce.
+Most parents in Dallas don’t get sole custody of their children post-divorce.
 Texas courts grant both parents some access to them by allowing them to determine parenting time.
 This is the term that defines how much time either parent spends with their children.
 The court rarely plays a part in drafting these agreements, but it does have to approve them before they can be put into action.

 If the parents cannot decide, the court can determine the clauses in the parenting agreement.
 In this case, it allows both sides to present their case before making a decision.
-At this point, ensuring you have a child custody lawyer in your corner will ensure your interests and your family's future remain safe.
+At this point, ensuring you have a Dallas child custody lawyer in your corner will ensure your interests and your family's future remain safe.
 They can also help you draft your plan and fight for a fair time in court.